ByrumLab/protein_modeling/simulation/README.md

 4. Preparing the System
 - Obtaining the molecular structure files
 - Preparing the input files for the simulation
-- Setting up the initial conditions
+- Setting up the initial conditions NVT, NPT

 5. Running the Simulation
 - Configuring the simulation parameters
 - Executing the Molecular Dynamics Simulation
 - Monitoring the simulation progress

 6. Analyzing the Results
 - Extracting data from the simulation output
-- Visualizing the trajectory
+- Visualizing the trajectory via Pymol and VMD
 - Analyzing the system properties

 7. Troubleshooting and Tips
 - Common issues and their solutions
 - Best practices for efficient simulations

-8. Conclusion
-- Recap of the tutorial
-- Further resources for learning Molecular Dynamics Simulation

 ## Checklist